HomeBeginner's Guide

 The first 30 minutes

-1. Chop 8–10 Lumber from nearby trees with your starting axe (or pick one up from a chest).
-Don't wander far — you want line-of-sight to your spawn.
+1. Chop lumber from nearby trees.
+Don't wander far — stay in line-of-sight to your spawn.

-2. Mine 4–6 Stone from a rock vein.
-Same rule: stay close.
+2. Mine stone from a nearby rock vein.

 3. Place a Workbench.
-This is your gateway building — it lets you craft everything else and recruit citizens you find in the wilds.
+This is the gateway building — it lets you craft and recruit citizens you find in the wilds.

-6. Place a Shrine (Altar).
-This is the single most-skipped building by new players.
-The Shrine starts god quests, and god quests are how most tech and buildings actually unlock.
-Skipping it = stuck.
+5. Place an Altar.
+This is the most-skipped building by new players.
+The Altar starts god quests, and many tech and buildings unlock through those quests rather than a tech tree.
+Skipping it stalls your progression.

 Surviving night one

-When darkness hits, the Fallen swarm.
-They're slow but they hit hard in groups.
-Two rules:
+When darkness hits, the Fallen come out.
+They're slow individually but dangerous in groups.
+Two rules of thumb:

 Day 2 priorities

 1. Find your first citizen.
 NPCs wander camps, outposts, and small ruins around your spawn.
 Some are in cages — free them.
-Each citizen has a job preference, a personality, and at least one negative trait.
-Recruit anyone who isn't a complete liability; you can replace them later.
+Each citizen has a job preference and personality traits; recruit anyone who isn't a clear liability.

 1. Skipping the Shrine.
-Covered above.
-Build it day one, offer something to any god, start the quest chain.
+Build it day one, offer something to any god, and start the quest chain — that's how progression actually moves forward.

 2. Leveling the wrong NPC as miner.
-Tin (needed for Bronze) requires a level-3+ Expertise miner.
-The game doesn't tell you this.
-If you're stuck progressing past flint/copper, check your miner's expertise level.
+Tin (needed for Bronze) requires a citizen with Mining Expertise level 3 or higher.
+The game doesn't explain this clearly — if you're stuck progressing past copper, check the expertise level on your assigned miner.
 See our Bronze guide.

 Combat basics